redyyu/jump-to/README.md

 after into the water, the character can swimming around, until reach a land.

 Player can't do anything else during swimming, otherwise too much animate work to do.
+Clothes will getting wet very quick.

+Happiness will growing, Boredom will goes away.
+But Endurance will consume quickly.

+Character could die middle of river.
+Since player can do anything else durning swimming, you won't get anything back.
+So don't swim to far....

 *have done in or out water animation yet, and no gamepad support yet. leave that for future update.*